Rosengarten trek

 Note: the Passo delle Coronelle is very steep, especially the initial section from the Kölnerhütte.
 It is level T3, with a small section T4.
 This section is secured with several cables.

-Day 3: Hike from Rifugio Antermoia to the spectacular Santnerpasshütte, via Rifugio Vajolet and Rifugio Re Alberto/Gartlhütte – 7 km, 5:00, ↑ 800 m, ↓ 600 m.
-Note: the hike from Rifugio Vajolet to Rifugio Re Alberto/Gartlhütte is very steep.
+Note that the hike from Rifugio Vajolet to Rifugio Re Alberto/Gartlhütte is very steep.
+It’s pretty much straighr up.
 It is level T3, maybe even T4.
 This section is secured with long stretches of cables.
 However, there are also steep sections in between that are not fitted with cables.
-If it rains, this section can get very slippery.
+When it rains, it can get very slippery.
+We found it challenging, but doable.
+We had nice weather though, with no rain.
+What we found most difficult was that there were a lot of people on the route, and you have to let each other pass (and let go of the cable).
+Some hikers have very little patience and will literally push you aside.

 Day 4: Descend steeply to Rifugio Vajolet and descend further on an easy path to Rifugio Ciampedie – 7 km, 3:00, ↑ 100 m, ↓ 800 m.
 At Rifugio Ciampedie, take the gondola to Vigo di Fassa.
 Return to Carezza/Karersee by bus (line 180).